Ocawesome101/oc-linux-cc-old/README.md

   - For authenticity's sake, the default PATH is changed on every boot to completely REMOVE all /rom/* entries.
 This may break some programs.
   - I have tried to make sure that all of the default CraftOS APIs are still available, though I make no guarantees as to whether things will stay as they are.
   - As of release 0.5.0, /boot, /var, and /dev are unused.
 However, they will be in a future update!
-  - As of release 0.5.0, there is no user account system implemented.
-This is something that is fairly high priority for me.
   - As of release 0.5.0, there is no package manager system in any way, shape, or form.
 However, I plan to add a package manager later.

  Some guidelines to follow while coding: